atrosekta/rust-electrical-wiki/content/sensor.md

 - The only deployables that can block the HBHF are, Rustigé Egg - White, Vending Machines, Chippy Machine, Large Water Catcher, Oil Refinery and the deck of the Large Pool.
 - Only outputs an amount of power equal to the number of people it detects, meaning if Power Out is connected to a Counter, set to Show Passthrough, the Counter will display the number of people the HBHF is detecting.
 - Will detect all scientist types including ones riding in the CH47.
+- Blocks Active Usage when not detecting players.

 ---